maxyoung94/ride-link/README.md

 install express, save it to packages.json, create webapp.js to contain the express.js source code, write simple express code to serve files from 'static' dir.

+## Step 2: Server-Side Babel

+### 2.1 split the files
+create a App.js, move the js from index.html to app.js, create src dir to hold compiled App.js, run babel script with --watch to compile on save